Set your guide strategy

 • Plan Your Visit

-Most guides have at least 3 home screen sections; many guides have six to seven sections.
-For more information, see Recommended Home Screen Sections.
+Most guides have at least 3 home screen sections.
+For more information, see Recommended home screen sections.

 Step 2: Assign content to each section

-Even if you aren't ready to create the content in the CMS, thinking about the kind of information you want to include will help you plan your guide.
+If you aren't ready to create your content in the CMS, thinking about the kind of information you want to include will help you plan your guide.
 Don’t worry too much about getting your sections “right” at this stage.
-As your content develops, you may choose to combine or eliminate sections.
+As your content develops, you can change the sections.

 Many organizations find it helpful to outline their guides in tools like Trello or Padlet, but you can also use a simple table or spreadsheet.
 See the example below for just one way to consider organizing your content.